shahm10/project-maze-challenge/DESIGN.md

     2. Exceed the maximum number of moves (determined by `AM_MAX_MOVES` and Difficulty)
     3. Server's `AM_WAIT_TIME` timer expires
     4. The server determines that all of the Avatars are located at the same (x, y) position
 6. If received, write `AM_MAZE_SOLVED` message is written into log file once.
-Otherwise, log any success/progress.
+Otherwise, log any success/progress after each action/non-action.
 7. Close files, free memory, exit.